fjmrt/NeuralNet_onImageJ/README.md

 - The image is binned by average into 28x28 pix during estimation.

 ### neural net learning
-Just run the program in an appropriate environment.
+Run the python program 'mnist2layersKeras.py' in an appropriate environment.
 Please confirm the package requirements are fulfilled.